 Marina Abramović is shaking

-In the Facebook Live titled ‘Staring at white sand until my mental health is okay‘, we see Chall staring at a printed picture of the controversial Manila Bay dolomite construction.
+In a Facebook Live titled ‘Staring at white sand until my mental health is okay‘, we see Chall staring at a printed picture of the controversial Manila Bay dolomite construction.
 He looks earnest, if not expecting, that his mental health will be aided by the government’s PHP 28M-worth decision.
 This goes on for about 5 hours.

 As we said, it’s pretty much the epitome of modern meme art.